parse-community/docs/_includes/ios/users.md

 1. [Set up a Twitter app](https://dev.twitter.com/apps), if you haven't already.
 2. Add your application's Twitter consumer key on your Parse application's settings page.
-3. When asked to specify a "Callback URL" for your Twitter app, please insert a valid URL.
+3. When asked to specify a "Callback URL" for your Twitter app, please insert a valid URL like `http://twitter-oauth.callback`.
 This value will not be used by your iOS or Android application, but is necessary in order to enable authentication through Twitter.
+(See this [issue](https://github.com/parse-community/Parse-SDK-iOS-OSX/issues/1310))
 4. Add the `Accounts.framework` and `Social.framework` libraries to your Xcode project.
 5. Add the following where you initialize the Parse SDK, such as in `application:didFinishLaunchingWithOptions:`.
 <pre><code class="objectivec">